Working with Colours

 byte $00,$00,$ff

-Before the palette data we should align the data to a location in memory with the org or align directive.
+Before the palette data we should align the data to a location in memory with the align or org directive.
 This forces the following data to begin at that specific address in memory, making it easy to point the COLORS register to.

 Setting the Colour Palette